AdobeDocs/federated-audience-composition.en/help/compositions/gs-compositions.md

 >[!CONTEXTUALHELP]
 >id="dc_composition_settings_error"
 >title="Error management settings"
 >abstract="In this section, you can define how to manage errors during the execution.
-You can choose to pause the process, ignore a certain number of errors, or stop the workflow execution."
+You can choose to pause the process, ignore a certain number of errors, or stop the composition execution."

 * **[!UICONTROL Error management]**: This field lets you define the actions to be taken if a composition activity has errors.
     There are three possible options: